 Requests that originate from a trusted system or person -- for example, requests that are based on an authoritative data feed from a human resources system (HR feed) or that are entered by a very trustworthy person -- for example, the CFO, may not require further authorization.

 All other requests should be reviewed by business stake-holders before they are fulfilled.

 Hitachi ID Identity Manager incorporates a purpose-built workflow engine.
-The built-in workflow engine is designed to get quick and reliable feedback from groups of business users, who may be individually unreliable.
-It supports:
+The _PRODUCT workflow engine is designed to get quick and reliable feedback from groups of business users, who may be individually unreliable.
+This is accomplished with: